altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/boot-examples/ug-linux-boot-agx5e-premium.md

 **NOTE:**  This section assumes that the [Boot from SD Card](#boot-from-sd-card) section has been already built and the environment setup in that section is still available.

 This section presents how to build the binaries and boot from QSPI with the HPS Enablement Board.
-While the example is based on the GSRD, it contains the following differences:
+While the example is based on the HPS Baseline System Example Design, it contains the following differences:

 * U-Boot tries to boot only from QSPI flash, does not try SD card
 * U-Boot does not use a script to boot, instead it used the `BOOTCMD` environment variable directly